Edluel/advice-generator-react/README.md

 ## <a id="contributing">Contribute</a>

 Feel free to submit pull requests or issues if you have suggestions for improvements.
-This is a practice project and any feedback is welcome.

 ## <a id="license">License</a>